desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The treasury address represents the wallet of the subspace itself.
 This can be used for different reasons such as verifying a subspace with external applications (to prove its authenticity), or paying for fees when executing some smart contracts.

 ### Owner
-The address of the user (or smart contract) that owns the subspace.
+The subspace owner represents the wallet that owns the subspace.
+As the owner, this wallet will have the `EVERYTHING` permission always set, which allows it to perform any kind of operation within this subspace.

 ### Creator
 The address of the creator of the subspace.